 In collaboration with the campus-wide UCSF Faculty Mentoring Program, the CTSI Mentor Development Program has recruited senior research mentors to develop an innovative curriculum for training mid-career and early senior research faculty to become the next generation of confident effective clinical and translational mentors.
-Mid-level and early senior faculty dedicated to clinical & translational research can apply each October for participation in the January to May CTSI Mentor Development Program (MDP).
+Late Assistant, mid-level and early or late senior faculty dedicated to clinical & translational research can apply each October for participation in the January to May CTSI Mentor Development Program (MDP).
 See seminar schedule for exact dates.

 The CTSI MDP has created an integrated environment for senior mentors and mentors-in-training, encouraging creative and innovative networking, discussing a range of mentoring challenges and a myriad of solutions, developing a toolbox of strategies, and using discussions and collective experiences to build a community of mentoring excellence.

-Ten to twenty mid-level or early senior faculty will be chosen to participate.
+Ten to twenty late assistant, mid-level or early or late senior faculty will be chosen to participate.
 The January to May program consists of monthly case-based seminars with senior clinical & translational mentors.
 Seminar topics include: Defining Mentorship from the Beginning: Rewards & Challenges of Mentorship; Balancing Work & Life; Communicating Effectively with Mentees; Understanding Diversity Among Mentees; Understanding UCSF Academic Advancement Policy; Understanding Economic & Fiscal Realities for Successful Academic Careers; Leadership Skills & Opportunities; and Grants: NIH, intramural: UCSF & CTSI Resources & IRB Issues.

 Note: Many residency and fellowship directors have found the MDP useful.
 They are strongly encouraged to apply.